Ramseur, North Carolina: History

 Ramseur was named for Stephen Dodson Ramseur, a Confederate major general of the Civil War.

 The Deep River-Columbia Manufacturing Company was listed on the National Register of Historic Places in 1978.

+Education

+Eastern Randolph High School, a public high school that is under the jurisdiction of the Randolph County School System, is located in Ramseur.

 In film

-Portions of the 1968 film Killers Three were shot in Ramseur and Coleridge areas, and many locals were cast as extras.
+Portions of the 1968 film Killers Three were shot in the Ramseur and Coleridge areas, and many locals were cast as extras.